saden1/WordScramble/README.md

 ## Problem Statement

 A popular item in the local paper is the word scramble.
-In this puzzle, a reader is presented with a series of letters that are for a scrambled word, e.g. “rwod” can be unscrambled to “word”.
+In this puzzle, a reader is presented with a series of letters that are for a scrambled word, e.g. "rwod" can be unscrambled to "word".
 Your job is to write a program that will score the difficulty of any particular scrambling of a word.
 The scores can be not, poor, fair or hard, depending on whether or not the scramble is not scrambled, easy to solve, a reasonable difficulty to solve or hard to solve, respectively.

 Word scrambles can be judged by a set of heuristics including if the word looks real or if the scramble has letters in the correct place.
 A scramble looks like a real word if the letters alternate between vowels and consonants (with ‘Y’ being a vowel for this purpose).
 However, certain combinations of vowels and consonants are allowed:

 |    |     |     |    |     |    |    |    |    |    |
 |:--:|:---:|:---:|:--:|:---:|:--:|:--:|:--:|:--:|:--:|